greanbaby/PincherCreekEMR/README.md

 Pincher Creek Alberta Canada Electronic Medical Record

-*QUESTION: Why should I care about this new eForm?
+*QUESTION: Why should I care about this new eForm?*

-ANSWER: It is the most efficient and modern coding method to get data from OSCAR into your eForm*
+*ANSWER: It is the most efficient and modern coding method to get data from OSCAR into your eForm*

-This OSCAR EMR FORM pulls data and has buttons to link to all other parts of the EMR easily.
+This OSCAR EMR FORM pulls patient data from the OSCAR EMR.
 This form is meant to be a template to build upon.

+*HOW DO I INSTALL THE OSCAR EMR FORM?*

 These 4 files need to be imported to OSCAR to use the eForm that links to all parts of the OSCAR EMR:
 1) OSCAR EMR FORM
 2) OSCAR EMR JavaScript